peterzhukovsky/reversal_learning/README.md

 It also allows for plotting a PDF of all 3 parameters in 3d to explore how quickly the PDF declines around the maximum, i.e. how well do the alternative combinations of parameters fit the data by comparison the best combination.

 # 3. CI_fitting.m
-This will attempt to compute the CIs on the parameter combination using the Hessian of the PDF (2nd order derivative).
+CI_fitting will attempt to compute the CIs on the parameter combination using the Hessian of the PDF (2nd order derivative).
 This function is not completed yet.
+It needs the output from Qfit2data.m, more specifically the PDF for all subjects.